triggerfsio/packages/README.md

 * worker (triggerfs-worker)
 * fs (triggerfs)

-Each of these branches holds the corresponding binary module.
+Each one of these branches holds the corresponding binary module.
 Every module makes use of the configuration toml file.
 In the master branch you will find a skeleton of such a configuration file.

 If you want to know more about triggerFS - or want to sign up - please visit https://triggerfs.io